jsforce/jsforce-website/src/documents/blog/posts/20140126-deploy-package-using-jsforce-and-gulpjs.html.md

 In this article, we'll show how to deploy a force.com package using gulp, which can contain Force.com metadata objects like custom object/field definitions, Apex classes, Visualforce pages, or CSS/JavaScript/image files as static resource archive.

+(All files including build script and source codes of this article is available from [here](https://github.com/jsforce/example-gulp-jsforce))

 ## Example

 First, we assume a project with following directory structure :